Arksine/moonraker/docs/configuration.md

 - `async_sleep`:  An alias for the `asyncio.sleep` method.
 This may be used to add delays if necessary.
 - `log_debug`: An alias for `logging.debug`.
-This can be used to log messages and data to `moonraker.log` to aid in debugging an implmentation.
+This can be used to log messages and data to `moonraker.log` to aid in debugging an implementation.
 Note that verbose logging must be [enabled](installation.md#debug-options-for-developers) for these messages to appear in the log.